Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 York County Elementary Schools and York County Middle School gymnasiums are used for the program.

-The Planning Division office is located in the Administration Building at 224 Ballard Street, Yorktown.
+The Planning Division office is located at 100 County Drive, Yorktown.
 View the contact information for the Planning Division.

 The Planning Commission is a group of seven County citizens appointed by the Board of Supervisors to serve as an advisory body on land use planning issues.
 There is one representative from each of the County's five election districts, plus two members who represent the County at large.
-The main purpose of the Planning Commission is toreview each application, conduct a public hearing, and then make a recommendation of approval or denial to the Board of Supervisors.
+The main purpose of the Planning Commission is to review each application, conduct a public hearing, and then make a recommendation of approval or denial to the Board of Supervisors.
 The Board makes the final decision on all applications.
+For more details, visit the Planning Commission webpage.

 All owners of adjacent property are notified by mail of rezoning and use permit applications.
 The County also posts a sign on any property that is the subject of an application.
 Public hearing notices appear in the legal advertisement section of Friday’s Daily Press five and twelve days before the meeting date.
 You can find the Planning Commission’s upcoming meeting agenda on the Planning Division page.